My "Glass Hair" Has Earned Non-Stop Compliments — & This Mask Is Why

 As a lazy person, I can vouch for how this streamlined routine has made my life infinitely easier since I don’t have to climb in and out of the shower to dry my ends and kill time before I can wash it off.
 For that reason, I’ve used this hair mask a lot more compared to the other, more cumbersome ones in my collection

-The hair mask is arguably the star product in Fable & Mane’s burgeoning hair collection, but I also wholeheartedly recommend the Volumising Shampoo, £28, which makes my hair look fuller with strand-plumping fenugreek extract.
-As a relaxing bedtime ritual, I’ve also been using the HoliRoots Hair Oil, £34 from roots to ends; it’s infused with ashwagandha, a type of herb often used to promote hair growth.
+The hair mask is arguably the star product in Fable & Mane’s burgeoning hair collection, but I also wholeheartedly recommend the Volumizing Shampoo, $30, which makes my hair look fuller with strand-plumping fenugreek extract.
+As a relaxing bedtime ritual, I’ve also been using the HoliRoots Hair Oil, $56, from roots to ends; it’s infused with ashwagandha, a type of herb often used to promote hair growth.
 To keep my goals of having a big, enviable head of hair alive, I’ll be incorporating all three of these products into my haircare routine for the summer and beyond.

 AdvertisementADVERTISEMENT